Melody-7e/Purity/README.md

 ### Unique Locators

-A project can be uniquely located in 3 ways:
+A project can be uniquely located by its category, id and name:

+- Category & ID: 4 byte value 2 byte for category and 2 byte for ID, may point to several variants/formats at once.
+It will point to all project with same src or which are similar.
+Like a random noise generator can generate multiple images or an android vector can be rasterised to a PNG image.

 - Name: Simple, Human Readable Name (sometime not readable), can distinguish between different variants/formats.
-The name must points to the source, if any, else just a description of content.
-- Category & ID: 4 byte value 2 byte for category and 2 byte for ID, may point to several variants/formats at once.
+If it's a LEFT PD project, the name must points to the source, or it shall be a text file with src code or src code location.
+Later info can give parameters or file format or post effects etc.

 ## Nomenclature